Blog Post Angela Gonzales, Linda Coutant Feb 2, 2026

 1. Barack Obama (D), 29

-Among monuments created by Obama are Belmont-Paul Women’s Equality National Monument in Washington, D.C.; Birmingham Civil Rights National Monument in Alabama; César E. Chávez National Monument in California; and Katahdin Woods and Waters National Monument in Maine.
+Obama’s designations protect a mix of historical, cultural and natural resources.
+Among monuments he created are Belmont-Paul Women’s Equality National Monument in Washington, D.C., Birmingham Civil Rights National Monument in Alabama, César E. Chávez National Monument in California, Katahdin Woods and Waters National Monument in Maine, and Waco Mammoth National Monument in Texas.

 2. Bill Clinton (D), 19